Monetary policy instruments

 Normally, when the banking system has a surplus of liquidity, market operations are aimed at reducing the liquidity in the system and, when the banking system has a deficit of liquidity, the market operations are aimed at increasing liquidity.
 Through these operations with short maturities (one week), the monetary policy counterparties get the opportunity to invest their surplus or borrow from the Riksbank in the event of a deficit.

 Since 2008, the Swedish banking system has had a surplus.
 Consequently, the Riksbank issues Riksbank Certificates once a week, normally on Tuesdays, thereby reducing the liquidity in the system.
-The Riksbank Certificates are offered at an interest rate that is the same as the repo rate.
+The Riksbank Certificates are offered at an interest rate that is the same as the policy rate.

 When necessary, the Riksbank can make monetary policy more expansionary by purchasing securities.
 The aim of such purchases can be both to bring down the general level of interest rates in the economy and to facilitate the credit supply in the economy.
 The type of security the Riksbank chooses to purchase depends on several factors such as supply and demand for various securities and the risk with which various securities are associated.
 For several years, the Riksbank has purchased government bonds with the aim of making monetary policy more expansionary.

-- Loans to the banks for onward lending to companies
+- Loans to the banks for onward lending to companies (terminated)

-- Loans in US dollars
+- Loans in US dollars (terminated)

-- Purchases of mortgage bonds (and other covered bonds)
+- Purchases of covered bonds (mortgage bonds)

 - Purchases of municipal bonds